NovySan/unl-digifab/exercises/ex3.md

 <br>

+Learning Goals:
+- Gain experience with laser cutting flat materials.
+- Experience using calipers to measure the thickness of materials.
+- Experience iterating on designs with Rhino and the Laser Cutter, until the parts fit.
+- Thinking in two and three dimensions.
+- Thinking through fabrication processes in relation to CAD software (RHINO) and designing 3d forms.

 # Process
 1. Ideation
    - What kind of a form do you want to make?
 (Discuss)
 2. Design
    - Refer to our week3 tutorials [../sessions/week3.md] and the video recording.
+   - You will create a complete 2D layout for your part in Rhino.
+   - You do not necessarily need to assemble it in 3D, in Rhino.
+     - (If it helps you to think through how the piece will go together, then extrude your outlines as 2D parts, and rotate/translate/assemble them in 3D)
 3. Fabrication
+   - You need to actually fabricate this assignment from some flat material.
+     -  I suggest that you use salvaged corrogated cardboard.
    - What time will we have open fabrication hours? check [here](https://github.com/roberttwomey/unl-digifab/blob/master/sessions/week3.md#office-hours)

 # Submission